StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Results

 To understand \emph{why} M2 and M5 achieve near-zero TPR, we examine the raw detector score distributions in Figure~\ref{fig:score_dist}.
 For both methods, AI-sample scores are pushed \emph{below} the 1\% FPR threshold, making them statistically indistinguishable from human-written text from the detector's perspective.
 In contrast, methods M0--M3 retain a substantial fraction of scores above the threshold, explaining their higher detection rates.

 Figure~\ref{fig:auroc_ci} provides per-detector AUROC with 95\% bootstrap confidence intervals.
-StealthRL achieves the lowest AUROC on Fast-DetectGPT (0.071) and Binoculars (0.041), while its AUROC on RoBERTa (0.693) is notably higher yet still represents a substantial reduction from the no-attack baseline (0.829).
+StealthRL achieves the lowest AUROC on Binoculars (0.055) and Fast-DetectGPT (0.089), while RoBERTa remains substantially degraded at 0.691 and the MAGE detector is the most robust at 0.891.
 The tight confidence intervals confirm the reliability of these estimates.

 The RoBERTa AUROC anomaly deserves further discussion.
-Despite achieving near-zero TPR@1\%FPR (0.002) on RoBERTa, StealthRL's AUROC on this detector (0.693) is far higher than on Fast-DetectGPT (0.071) or Binoculars (0.041).
+Despite achieving near-zero TPR@1\%FPR (0.002), StealthRL's AUROC on RoBERTa (0.691) is far higher than on Fast-DetectGPT (0.089) or Binoculars (0.055).
 This apparent contradiction arises because AUROC and TPR@1\%FPR measure fundamentally different properties.
 AUROC captures global rank separability across all possible thresholds, while TPR@1\%FPR measures detection power at a single strict operating point.
-The RoBERTa classifier retains moderate ability to rank AI-paraphrased text above human text on average, but at the strict 1\% FPR threshold, the overlap between human and AI score distributions is sufficient to render detection ineffective.
-Concretely, the RoBERTa score distribution for M2 paraphrases is shifted leftward (toward human-like scores) enough that nearly all AI samples fall below the 1\% FPR threshold, even though the distribution means remain partially separated.
+RoBERTa retains moderate ability to rank AI-paraphrased text above human text on average, but at the strict 1\% FPR threshold, the overlap between human and AI score distributions is sufficient to render detection ineffective.
+Concretely, the score distributions for M2 paraphrases are shifted leftward (toward human-like scores) enough that nearly all AI samples fall below the 1\% FPR threshold, even though the distribution means remain partially separated.
 This pattern suggests that the RL policy learns to target the specific score region near the decision boundary rather than fully collapsing the detector's discriminative capacity.
 For practical deployment, the TPR@1\%FPR metric is more security-relevant, as detectors must operate at low false positive rates to avoid falsely accusing human writers.